vbuterin/blog/posts/futures1.md

 ### What is left to do, and what are the tradeoffs?

 It’s far from clear just how practical it is to reduce slot times.
 Even today, stakers in many regions of the world have a hard time getting attestations included fast enough.
 Attempting 4-second slot times runs the risk of centralizing the validator set, and making it impractical to be a validator outside of a few privileged geographies due to latency.
+Specifically, moving to 4-second slot times would require reducing the bound on network latency ("delta") to _two seconds_.

 The proposer preconfirmation approach has the weakness that it can greatly improve _average-case_ inclusion times, but not _worst-case_: if the current proposer is well-functioning, your transaction will be pre-confirmed in 0.5 seconds instead of being included in (on average) 6 seconds, but if the current proposer is offline or not well-functioning, you would still have to wait up to a full 12 seconds for the next slot to start and provide a new proposer.